rios-isabelle-farrah/Pursuit-Core-Web-HTML-Introduction-Lab/README.md

 # Question Two

 Make a file `recipe.html` that renders a recipe.
-It should look similar to this:
+It should look exactly to this:

 ![screenshot](https://github.com/joinpursuit/Pursuit-Core-Web-HTML-Introduction-Lab/blob/master/images/pbjImage.png)